berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 to use as they wish.

-New names must clearly indicate to clients whether some partic- ular feature is in the core OpenGL or is vendor speci c.
-To make a vendor-speci c name, append a company identi er (in upper case) and any additional vendor-speci c tags (e.g. machine names).
+New names must clearly indicate to clients whether some partic- ular feature is in the core OpenGL or is vendor specific.
+To make a vendor-specific name, append a company identi er (in upper case) and any additional vendor-specific tags (e.g. machine names).
 For in- stance, SGI might add new commands and manifest constants of the form glNewCommandSGI and GL NEW DEFINITION SGI.
 If
-SGI wanted to provide extensions that were speci c to its Reality En- gine, then the names might be of the form glNewCommandSGIre and GL NEW DEFINITION SGI RE.
-If two or more licensees agree in good faith to implement the same extension, and to make the speci ca- tion of that extension publicly available, the procedures and tokens that are de ned by the extension can be su xed by EXT.
+SGI wanted to provide extensions that were specific to its Reality En- gine, then the names might be of the form glNewCommandSGIre and GL NEW DEFINITION SGI RE.
+If two or more licensees agree in good faith to implement the same extension, and to make the specifica- tion of that extension publicly available, the procedures and tokens that are de ned by the extension can be su xed by EXT.